 (8) If there is produced to the Registrar of Titles documents, if any, prescribed for the purposes of this subsection and the Registrar of Titles is satisfied that no part of the land to which a memorial relates is still used, or proposed to be used, as a retirement village the Registrar of Titles shall, upon application for cancellation of the memorial and payment of the fee prescribed under the Transfer of Land Act 1893, cancel the registration of the memorial and accordingly endorse the Register within the meaning of that Act and, if necessary, relevant strata plan, to that effect in relation to the land concerned.

-[Section 15 amended by No. 14 of 1996 s.
+[Section 15 amended: No. 14 of 1996 s.
 4; No. 81 of 1996 s.
 153(1); No. 24 of 2011 s.
 171.]

 16. Occupation right not to be created unless memorial is lodged